Topological expansion of unitary integrals and maps: Maps and maps of unitary type

 \section{Maps and maps of unitary type}

 In this section, we introduce combinatorial objects, the so-called maps of unitary type, that will be convenient to express the moments $\alpha_{0, l}^{N}$, and then the cumulants $\W^{N}_{0, l}$.
-These maps generalize the maps appearing in the Gaussian case.
+These maps are particular cases of the maps appearing in the Gaussian case.